mathisbot/homomorph-rust/README.md

 #### Retrieving $S$ with $T$

-Retrieving the private key with only the public key (or a set of them) is equivalent to solving the problem [RLWE](https://en.wikipedia.org/wiki/Ring_learning_with_errors) (thus the shape of our public key).
+Retrieving the private key with only the public key (or a set of them) is related to [RLWE](https://en.wikipedia.org/wiki/Ring_learning_with_errors)-style assumptions (thus the shape of our public key).
-This problem has been proved as computationally infisible, which means that no current machine, and no machine that may soon be developed, can solve it in a time that is humanly conceivable.
-Great!

 #### Retrieving $x$ with only $T$